 I also experimented with various types of paper.
 Categorically I dislike the sandy textured papers as they chew up the foam tips.
 The PanPastels themselves adhere well to smooth paper.
 Strathmore Bristol Vellum is a very good choice.
 I also like Canson Mi-Teintes on the smoother of the two sides.

+Female Athlete.
+Notice highlights accentuated with an eraser.
 Monochrome PanPastel on Bristol,vellum finish.
-Fine details are pastel pencil.
+Fine details are pastel pencil. |

 Additional samples of my work is on exhibit at the PanPastel Gallery under portraits and landscapes, as well as samples of other artist.